Tired of blisters, bunions, trench foot, abrasions, and/or athlete’s foot caused by less-than-perfect hiking socks?

 Darn Tough Micro Crew

-The Darn Tough Micro Crew win our vote as the best wool socks out there in 2021.
+The Darn Tough Micro Crew win our vote as the best performers out there in 2023.
 These socks are true all-rounders.
 They boast great breathability, high-wicking fabric, and use plenty of springy cushioning.
 Together, these attributes ensure your feet will stay cool, dry, and comfortable even when your mileage on the trail hits double digits.

 But what makes the Darn Tough such a standout compared to their competitors?